 - Transition to adult life

-The team offers short breaks which can be accessed through an EHAT assessment (Early Help and Support Tool) by a professional that knows your child or young person well; this may be someone from school, or a health professional.
+Short breaks which can be accessed through an EHAT assessment (Early Help and Support Tool) which can be completed by a professional that knows your child or young person well, this may be someone from school, or a health professional.

 - The Chronically Sick and Disabled Persons Act 1970